We’ll just go right ahead and say it: contrary to myth, your contact lenses won’t melt into your eyeballs from intense heat exposure.

 If you find that the heat is getting to your eyes, remove your contact lenses and temporarily switch to glasses.

-If you experience any eye pain, discomfort, irritation or redness contact your eye doctor.
+If you experience any eye pain, discomfort, irritation or redness contact your optometrist.
 You may be experiencing dry eye or another eye problem that requires prompt treatment.

 Don’t Wear Your Contacts in the Water